What Kind of Flooring Increases Home Value?

 Evaluate the carpets with a critical eye

-Carpets aren’t really en vogue today but whether or not the carpeting works in the home comes down to where it’s located.
-“If carpet is in the bedroom, and in good condition, then that’s OK.
-Buyers are OK with carpet when it’s clean” explains Petrocco.
+Carpets aren’t really en vogue today, but whether or not carpeting works in the home depends on where it’s located.
+“If the carpet is in the bedroom and in good condition, then that’s OK.
+Buyers are OK with carpet when it’s clean,” explains Petrocco.

 When looking at carpets, think of how buyers would feel and try to see the floors with fresh eyes.